nuwave/lighthouse/docs/master/api-reference/directives.md

 ```

 When using the `type` argument with pagination style `CONNECTION`, you may create your own [edge type](https://facebook.github.io/relay/graphql/connections.htm#sec-Edge-Types)
-that contains the attributes of the pivot table.
+that contains the attributes of the intermediate table.

 The custom edge type must contain at least the following two fields: